 Beginning in Spring 2012, students have been offered a SmartPen as an alternative to a traditional notetaker.
 A SmartPen is a device that provides audio-recording of a lecture and digitizes information written in a specialized notebook.
 The audio is synchronized to the written notes and can be transferred to a computer.
 It provides many benefits compared to a volunteer notetaker.
-During the 2019-20 Academic Year, 126 new SmartPens were given to students, with a total of approximately 305 pens in use, representing approximately 1,220 courses.
-Feedback continues to be very positive and we anticipate that the number of SmartPen users will continue to increase each year.
+During the 2020-21 Academic Year, 28 new SmartPens were given to students, with a total of approximately 200 pens in use, representing approximately 800 courses.
+SmartPen technology is being phased out by the vendor, however CDA will continue to utilize the SmartPen inventory currently in stock.